AHC30816 Certificate III in Arboriculture

 This exciting course in AHC30816 Certificate III in Arboriculture is delivered over 12 – 24 months and is within the AQF guidelines regarding the amount and volume of learning expected.
 The timescale may vary and is very much dependent on the candidates competence/standard of performance.

-Classes for theory and practical simulated working activities are detailed in the corresponding stream/option selected.
+Classes for online tutorials theory and practical simulated working activities are timetabled at the commencement of the course and issued upon stream selected.

-Training For Trees have several training venues within Queensland.
-The course will be conducted at Sumner with practical venues being held at Wacol, Kuraby and Sumner.
-This course is also available for on site “workplace” training for corporate clients (group training) upon request.
+Live on line classroom tutorials, practical training face to face delivery (if not undertaken in the workplace) will be offered at our dedicated institute of Arboricultural Training and Education Centre: Unit 10 38 Limestone Street Darra with additional practical training being held at Wacol, This course is also available for on site “workplace” training for corporate clients including councils (group training) upon request.